bestfriendai/ion-3D-Engine/README.md

 - **Systems:** a system is a process which acts on the entities.
 For example, a GUI system queries the entities with a GUI Component and handles the GUI related operations and renders them into the 3D scene.

+As an example, in a 3D world, a player entity might have components for movement, health, and inventory.

 ### ion Engine and ThreeJS